Essential Magnetohydrodynamics for Astrophysics: Reconnection

-A logical definition of the rate of reconnection at such a point is the number of field lines reconnected, i.e.\ a magnetic flux per unit time $\dot\phi$ (dimensions G cm$^2$s$^{-1}$).
-If the extent of the reconnection region in the perpendicular ($y\,$-) direction is $L$, this can be written in terms of the velocity $v_{\rm r}$ at which field lines are advected into the reconnection region (vertical arrows in Fig.\,\ref{uzden}): \beq \dot\phi=B_{\rm i} L v_{\rm r},\eeq where $B_{\rm i}$ is the field strength in the inflow region.
+A logical definition of the rate of reconnection at an {\textsf X} point is the number of field lines reconnected, i.e.\ a magnetic flux per unit time and per unit length in the direction perpendicular to the plane, $\dot\Phi$ (dimensions G cm s$^{-1}$).
+This can be written in terms of the velocity $v_{\rm r}$ at which field lines flow into the reconnection region (vertical arrows in Fig.\,\ref{uzden})\,: \beq \dot\Phi=B_{\rm i} v_{\rm r},\eeq where $B_{\rm i}$ is the field strength in the inflow region.
 The task of a reconnection theory is then to provide a number for $v_{\rm r}$.
 Each of the reconnecting field lines carries an amount of fluid with it that has to change direction by $90^\circ$ from vertical inflow to horizontal outflow.
 If $d$ is the thickness of the reconnection region, $D$ its extent in the $x-$direction, and $\rho$ the density, this amount is $D/d\,\cdot\,\rho/B$, per unit of reconnected magnetic flux.
 The inertia of the mass to be accelerated out of the reconnection region by the tension forces thus increases proportionally to $D$.
-The inflow speed $v_{\rm r}$ and reconnection rate decrease accordingly.
-For more on this subject see Kulsrud Ch.\ 14.5.
+The inflow speed $v_{\rm r}$ and the reconnection rate decrease accordingly: $v_r\sim 1/D$.

 The sketch in Fig.\,\ref{uzden} assumes $D\approx d$ and a correspondingly high reconnection rate.
 This is in line with indirect evidence such as observations of solar flares and with reconnection in the plasma laboratory.
-A popular guess adopted in astrophysics is $v_{\rm r}\sim 0.1\,v_{\rm A}$ where $\va$ is the Alfv\'en speed in the inflow region.
-A problem with this is that such a rate is not well supported by the results of numerical MHD simulations that include only an Ohmic diffusivity.
+A problem has been that such high rates are not found in the results of numerical MHD simulations that include only an Ohmic diffusivity.
 Instead of forming a small reconnection area, the reconnection region tends to spread out into a layer of significant width $D\gg d$ (a `Sweet-Parker' configuration).
+For more on this topic see \hyperlink{kuls}{Kulsrud} Ch.\ 14.5.